-Once the CBD takes effect, you should not feel the high associated with products such as THC concentrates.
-While THC modulates the neurotransmitters involved in our ‘fight or flight’ response, CBD has the opposite effect, so you should feel calm and free from anxiety.
-The precise feeling depends on why you’re using the cannabinoid.
-Those seeking relief from chronic pain may feel less of it than before.
-Those hoping to feel less anxious may feel a noticeable sense of calm, and so on.
+Once the CBD takes effect, you will not feel the high that’s associated with THC.
+THC modulates neurotransmitters in our ‘fight or flight’ response, thereby producing noticeable psychoactivity.
+CBD interacts differently in the endocannabinoid system, so you should feel calm and free from anxiety.
+The precise feeling, however, will depend on a variety of biochemical factors.

-What we can tell you is that CBD, which is free from THC, will not impact your reaction time, consciousness, perception, behavior or sensory awareness.
-While many users feel relaxed, others have reported a notable increase in energy after taking CBD.
-Since your endocannabinoid system will react to the cannabinoid differently to that of another person, it is worth keeping a CBD journal to monitor your results.
+What we can tell you is that CBD will not impact your perception, behavior, or sensory awareness in the way that high-THC marijuana does.
+Many users feel relaxed after taking CBD, while others have reported a notable increase in energy and focus.
+Each person’s endocannabinoid system will react slightly differently to the cannabinoid, so it is worth keeping a CBD journal to monitor your results.

 CBD Tincture Side Effects

-It would be remiss of us to suggest that CBD oil side effects don’t exist.
-While it is thought to be safer than pharmaceutical drugs, there are a handful of known CBD hemp oil side effects.
-Possible negative side effects of CBD oil include:
+It would be remiss to suggest that CBD tincture side effects don’t exist.
+While many consider hemp CBD tinctures safer than pharmaceutical painkillers, there are a handful of adverse effects associated with cannabidiol.
+According to Harvard Health’s Dr. Peter Grinspoon, these negative effects can include:

-- Inhibition of Hepatic Drug Metabolism: CBD could inhibit the activity of liver enzymes known as cytochrome P450.
-This enzyme family metabolizes most pharmaceutical drugs and if you take high doses of CBD, it may neutralize P450 activity and change the way drugs are metabolized in your body.
-For the record, eating a small portion of grapefruit has a similar effect, so perhaps this isn’t one of the worst side effects of CBD oil!
+- Interaction with Drug Metabolism: CBD can inhibit activity of the cytochrome P450 enzyme.
+This enzyme family metabolizes most pharmaceutical drugs; if you take doses of CBD, it may neutralize P450 activity and change the way drugs metabolize in your body.
+(For the record, eating grapefruit has the same effect!).

 How to Make a CBD Tincture

-Next, mix your cannabis with high proof alcohol such as Everclear in a mason jar.
-Close the jar tightly and allow it to sit for a few weeks, making sure to shake it once a day.
-Finally, use a coffee filter to strain the mixture and begin with a 1ml dose to see how potent it is.
-When trying to make CBD tincture without THC, you’ll need to find the right strain.
+Finally, use a coffee filter to strain the mixture (and let it cool down!) before consuming it.
+Begin with a 1 mL dose to see how potent it is.
+If you’re trying to make CBD tincture without THC, you’ll need to know the cannabinoid profile of the strain you’re using.
 Charlotte’s Web is one of the most famous high-CBD, low-THC strains around.

-If you don’t like either method, you can always try the relatively new cold extraction method which includes glycerin.
-Cold extraction preserves the terpenes of weed while the glycerin is sweet and improves the taste of your tincture.
+If you don’t like the method mentioned above, you can try a cold extraction method that uses glycerin.
+Cold extraction preserves the terpenes of the cannabis, while the glycerin is sweet and can improve the taste of your CBD tincture.